microsoft/windows-rs/crates/samples/readme.md

 https://github.com/microsoft/windows-rs/tree/0.42.0/crates/samples

-That will give you the samples that compile with version 0.39 of the windows crate.
+That will give you the samples that compile with version 0.42.0 of the `windows` and `windows-sys` crates.